asyncapi/website/pages/blog/react-as-generator-engine.md

 In Nunjucks, you can reuse parts of the template using **macros**, in React, using **components**.
 Imagine that you are writing a template that produces Markdown content.
 You need to create a reusable macro/component that renders a list from an array of strings.

-Using Nunjucks you can write below:
+Using Nunjucks you can write the code below:

 ```njk
 {% macro list(data, type = "-") %}